biomarkersParkinson/paradigma/docs/guides/sensor_requirements.md

 ## Sampling Frequency Flexibility

 ParaDigMa is designed to work with various sampling frequencies.
-While the pipeline can internally resample data to a standard frequency (default: 100 Hz), this is **automatic and optional**:

-- **Data already near target frequency?** ParaDigMa detects this and **skips unnecessary resampling** to preserve data fidelity.
-- **Data needs conversion?** ParaDigMa handles it transparently (e.g., 50 Hz → 100 Hz).

-> [!TIP]
-> For best results, use native sensor data without upsampling beforehand.
-ParaDigMa's internal frequency handling is optimized to minimize data artifacts.
-Testing shows that frequencies within ±5% of the target are used directly without interpolation to preserve signal quality.
+The orchestrator `run_paradigma` estimates the current sampling frequency and adjusts frequency-dependent parameters accordingly.
+For best results, use native sensor data without upsampling beforehand.

 ## Pipeline-Specific Requirements